web-platform-tests/wpt/tools/webtransport/README.md

 A WebTransport handler is a python script which contains callback functions.
 Callback functions are called every time a WebTransport event happens.
 Definitions of all callback can be found the [APIs section](#APIs).

-The follwoing is an example handler which echos back received data.
+The following is an example handler which echos back received data.

 ```python
 def stream_data_received(session, stream_id: int, data: bytes, stream_ended: bool):